yrashk/es4j/README.md

 to predict how future needs will drive data shape requirements as all causal information is persisted.
 It also provides a foundation for deep analytics, data recovery, audit trails and other associated benefits.

-*This is an early version.
-That said, it's a rewrite of another library that has been used in real projects, so a lot was learned and incorporated in this incarnation.*

 ## Key benefits

 * Flexibility of data aggregation and representation